rbiedrawa/java-gradle-codestyle-setup/README.md

-# Code style reference setup for Java / Gradle project
+# Code style reference project template for Java / Gradle project

-This example contains code style settings that can be used to ensure formatting consistency in Java / Gradle projects.
+This repository contains code style settings that can be used to ensure formatting consistency in Java / Gradle projects.

 Project is configured to use [Palantir Java Format](https://github.com/palantir/palantir-java-format) which is based on the [google-java-format](https://github.com/google/google-java-format).